andrewmcdonough/serverless-content-website/posts/2016-06-19-hello-world.md

 * Serve that file over cloudfront

 If I manage to get that done by the end of the day, I'll be happy

+## Hooking in to Github

+I've found [this](https://aws.amazon.com/blogs/compute/dynamic-github-actions-with-aws-lambda/) post, which could be useful.
+It uses Amazon's queueing system, SNS, to store messages with information about commits.

+#

+* Created an SNS topic
+* Created an IAM User, downloading keys
+* Created a policy giving access to publish to SNS
+* Granted the user permission access to the policy
+* In github, added a service to publish to SNS

+## Day 2